Why Would I Want to Subscribe to RSS Feeds?

 For instance, let's say you've lived in Los Angeles, New York, and Chicago and you want to keep up with local news in each of these cities.
 To get this news, you could go to the Los Angeles Times, Chicago Tribune Review, and New York Times websites individually and browse each paper's local news section.
 This could take a lot of time.
-By subscribing to the Atom feeds for each paper's local news, you could receive local headline feeds from all three papers and quickly scan them for articles that interest you.
+By subscribing to the RSS feeds for each paper's local news, you could receive local headline feeds from all three papers and quickly scan them for articles that interest you.

 What Exactly Is a "Feed?"

 A feed is a summary of new website articles.
 It's published to people who choose to receive it by subscribing to the feed.
 This summary is usually a list of titles that link to full articles, and may sometimes include the first line or two of each article.
-The orange Atom buttons on the US-CERT website show what content is available through US-CERT feeds.
+The orange RSS buttons on the US-CERT website show what content is available through US-CERT feeds.

 How Do I Subscribe to a US-CERT Feed?